epi-project/brane-syntax-highlighting/README.md

 Navigate to the `.vsix` file you downloaded, and click `Install`.

 ![Screenshot to browse to a VSIX file](img/install_vsix.png)
-_Browsing to a .vsix file on Windows._
+_Browsing to a .vsix file on Linux._

 The extension should be installed once this operation completes.